 Question: My widget is very crowded.
 How can I select a certain service?

-Each widget can be limited to show only one of the originally displayed data sets by clicking a data set in the legend of the widget.
+Each widget can be limited to show only one of the originally displayed data sets by clicking the names right next to the graph.
+You can de-select the data set by clicking it again.